intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

 Linus Torvalds and the leading Linux kernel developers want to see some issues fixed as soon as possible, hence there are 'issues of high priority' that get handled slightly differently in the reporting process.
-Three type of cases
+Three types of cases
 qualify: regressions, security issues, and really severe problems.

 You deal with a regression if some application or practical use case running